 The MUSD owns, operates, and maintains a potable and fire water system to serve its K-8 School, High School and District Office, as well as Friendship Park, the Community Center of Mendocino, and a number of irrigation areas affiliated with these primary consumers.
-A previous inspection conducted by the State Water Resources Control Board (SWRCB) identified certain system deficiencies, and key components of the MUSD's water system infrastructure are reaching the end of their useful life.
+A previous inspection conducted by the State Water Resources Control Board (SWRCB) identified certain system deficiencies at its water supply and storage site located at 44020 Little Lake Road in the Mendocino community, and key components of the MUSD's water system infrastructure are reaching the end of their useful life.

 In 2020, the MUSD prepared an Initial Study/Proposed MND (State Clearinghouse No. 2020080439) for the Project (2020 MND).
 The 2020 MND evaluated replacement of existing water storage tanks, rehabilitating existing wells, operation of a new well, replacing a water treatment building, and other accessory improvements.
+The Initial Study/Proposed MND was made publicly available from August 26 to September 24, 2020 for a required 30-day public review period under CEQA.
 The MUSD Board of Trustees adopted the MND and approved the Project on October 15, 2020.